vertragswecker/heroku-buildpack-source-maps-uploader/README.md

 Next, add a `ROLLBAR_POST_SERVER_TOKEN` environment variable to your app with your `post_server_item` Rollbar token found in your project access tokens settings page found here: Settings → Project Access Tokens (`https://rollbar.com/volders/<the-project-name>/settings/access_tokens`.

-Also, add an `APP_DOMAIN` environment variable with the application domain.
+Also, add an `SOURCE_MAPS_DOMAIN` environment variable with the application domain.

 Then, add a `.source-maps-uploader` file in the root of your repository with the path to where the source maps are.
 For example: